 Pro Tip: I did a lot of testing back in 2001 when I was planning on starting a gourmet cookie business, and I found baking (most) cookies on the 2nd rack from the top in a preheated 360º F oven helps cookies bake and brown evenly.
 Give this a try and see for yourself.
 You may become a 2nd rack from the top baker too. 😉

 Our Classic Oatmeal Raisin Cookies are a special treat for sure and they’re a healthier cookie too.
 We hope you make a batch and enjoy them as much as our family does.
-If you do, please snap a picture and tag us on social media @MySweetMission.
+If you make them, please snap a picture and tag us on social media @MySweetMission or #MySweetMission.
 We’d love to see it!

 - 2 large eggs